lemanschik/code-oss-stealify/README.md

 <img width="464" src="https://user-images.githubusercontent.com/116461/71629353-eafee300-2bb1-11ea-88f0-0996ab6149c4.png" />

-### Workspace swings
+### Workspace

 If you open a directory in VS Code, and that directory represents a swing, then the swing environment will be automatically launched.
-If you accidentally close the CodeSwing preview, then you can re-open it by either reloading VS Code, or running the "CodeSwing: Re-Open Workspace Swing" command.
+If you accidentally close the CodeSwing preview, then you can re-open it by either reloading VS Code, or running the ": Re-Open Workspace Swing" command.

-### CodeSwing tree view
+### tree view

-When you create or open a swing, a new tree view called "CodeSwing" will appear on the "Explorer" tab (though you can move it to anywhere you want!).
+When you create or open a .stealify file, a new tree view called "CodeSwing" will appear on the "Explorer" tab (though you can move it to anywhere you want!).
 It will display the list of files in the active swing, and allow you to edit them.

 If you open a swing directory as a workspace, then the "CodeSwing" tree won't appear, since it would be duplicative of the "Explorer" tree itself.
 Therefore, the "CodeSwing" tree is meant to accommodate temporary swings, swings you open from directories other than the active VS Code workspace, or swings you load from [gists](#gistpad).